MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/service-level-changes.md

 >This article applies to Operations Manager 2019 Update Rollup 1 (UR1) and later.

 ::: moniker-end

+>[!Note]
+>[Group Managed Service Accounts (gMSAs)](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) are not supported as a report server service account.

 ## Change the service account for System Center Data Access Service to gMSA